18F/domain-scan/README.md

 <hr />
 A brief note on redirects:

 For the accessibility scans we're running at 18F, we're using the `inspect` scanner to follow redirects _before_ the accessibility scan runs.
-For example, if aaa.gov redirects to bbb.gov, `pa11y` will run against bbb.gov.
+For example, if aaa.gov redirects to bbb.gov, `pa11y` will run against bbb.gov (but the result will be recorded for aaa.gov).

 In order to get the benefits of the `inspect` scanner, all `a11y` scans must include it.
 For example, to scan gsa.gov: